 Comprehensive Examinations

-In partial fulfillment of the M.Ed. degree, students are required to satisfactorily pass a com- prehensive examination.
+Except for Educational Leadership and School Counseling, in partial fulfillment of the M.Ed. degree, students are required to satisfactorily pass a comprehensive examination.
 A student is eligible to take the comprehensive examination only if (a) a passing score on the Praxis II/GACE Content has been filed with the student’s advisor, and (b) grades for the major area (Area C or the Professional Courses) should be no less than a “B.” Grades less than “B” in Area C of the Program of Study must be repeated.
 The overall grade-point average for all 36 semester credit hours for the Master of Education must be no less than 3.0 on a four-point scale.
 No grade less than “C” will be accepted.
 The comprehensive examination may be taken three times.
 A third failure on the comprehensive examination results in termination from

 the degree program.